-- 1. Each competitor qualifies for a 2023 Education Competitions T-shirt (maximum 1 per year) and a complimentary admission ticket to the State Fair (maximum of 1 per day of competition). - 2.
-Students in Grades 9-12 must select a poem of at least 8 lines from Poetry Outloud (poetryoutloud.org).
+- 1901 Grades K-3 - 1902 Grades 4-8 - 1902 Grades 9-12 - 1.
+Each entered competition will receive a complimentary admission ticket to the State Fair (maximum of 1 per day of competition). - Students in Grades 9-12 must select a poem of at least 8 lines from Poetry Outloud (poetryoutloud.org).
 Students in Grades K-8 may choose any poem that is between 8 and 25 lines.
-It does not need to come from Poetry Outloud - 3.
+It does not need to come from Poetry Outloud. - 3.
 The poems must be memorized.
 There will be a prompter to assist the student if necessary; however, points will be deducted each time the speaker requests a prompt.
 Prompter will be seated in the front row.
 The speaker must signal the prompter if a prompt is wanted. - 4.
 No props or costumes are allowed. - 5.
-Judging will be based on the following with the maximum points for each in parentheses. - Physical presence (6) - Voice and articulation (6) - Dramatic appropriateness (6) - Level of complexity (6) - Evidence of understanding (6) - Accuracy (8) - Overall performance (10) - 6.
+Judging will be based on the following with the maximum points for each in parentheses. - Physical presence (15) - Voice and articulation (15) - Dramatic appropriateness (15) - Level of complexity (10) - Evidence of understanding (15) - Accuracy (10) - Overall performance (20) - 6.
 Accuracy points will be deducted as follows: - Skipping a word, adding a word, using "a" for "the", juxtaposing two words (1 point deduction) - Pluralizing a word or vice versa, using a synonym (1 point deduction) - One line out of order or repeating a line (2-point deduction) - Skipping a line, receiving a prompt (3-point deduction) - Reversing two stanzas (5-point deduction) - Skipping a stanza (6-point deduction) - 7.
 Recitation of poems should be preceded by stating the title of the poem and its author. - 8.
-Students should bring four copies of the poem with them on competition day for the judges and the accuracy judge and prompter. - 9.
-The competition for Grades 6-8 will take place on the Bosselman Conference Center stage following the conclusion of the round-robin round of Quiz Bowl at approximately 10 am on Saturday, August 26.
-Grades K-5 will take place on the Bosselman Conference Center stage at noon on Saturday, August 26.
-The competition for Grades 9-12 will take place on the Bosselman Conference Center stage following the conclusion of the round-robin of the Quiz Bowl at approximately 10 am on Sunday, August 27.
+Students should bring four copies of the poem with them on competition day for the judges and the accuracy judge and prompter. - The competition for Grades 6-8 will take place on the Bosselman Conference Center stage at 10 am on Saturday, August 24.
+Grades K-5 will take place on the Bosselman Conference Center stage at noon on Saturday, August 24.
+Grades 9-12 will take place on the Bosselman Conference Center state at 2 pm on Saturday, August 24.
+Please arrive 15 minutes early for check-in.
+Awards will be given out directly at the conclusion of the competition. - 10.
+The Outstanding Performer from all Poetry Recitation will receive a special award.